322 pointsby freetonik8 months ago53 comments

 I don't think you're wrong in any way.
 I've been in denial for the past few years because the world is going crazy with AI and politics.
 But it's actually very good for me because I'm shunning all that shit and I focus on local people and local problems more: taking care of the finances of a non-profit, being more available for my friends and relatives, solving actual problems that people may have, etc. Denial is great and it makes more active.
 The downside is that I now have the calendar of a CEO and less time for me, but I believe the world need some care and we all can do something about it by doing small stuff.

-• rchaud9 days ago
+• rchaud8 months ago

 What's not to understand?
 Enormous amounts of money have accrued to a tiny proportion of humanity in the past 30 or so years.
 There is no way there wouldn't be tons of waste when spending decisions are made by so few people.